Master Cotton Shrinkage: Pre-Wash & Care Guide

 How much does cotton typically shrink?

 On average, a garment made from 100% cotton can be expected to shrink by about 3-5%.
 However, this can vary depending on whether the cotton is raw or pre-shrunk, as well as the washing and drying methods used.
-For further reading on this topic, we recommend our article on caring for luxury fabrics.
+For further reading on this topic, we recommend our article on caring for considered fabrics.

 Can you reverse cotton shrinkage?